Embrace The Future

 Why is it important to treat mental illness?

-Counselling offers a safe and confidential space where you can freely explore your problems with a trained professional who can support your needs whilst enabling you to make positive decisions about your life.
+Counselling provides a safe, confidential space where you can openly explore your challenges with a trained professional who will support you and empower you to make positive decisions about your life.

-You will be listened to in a non-judgmental environment where you will be helped to have insight into your thoughts and feelings.
+Counselling doesn’t offer suggestions or advice.
+Instead, you will be listened to in a non-judgmental environment, helping you gain deeper insight into your thoughts and feelings.

 1.